gbisaga/devops/aws-devops-asg-advanced.md

 - CloudWatch metrics
   - ASG related - min/max/desired, number of instances in each state, etc
   - EC2 group metrics - average CPU utilization, disk read/write, etc.
-- Notification to SNS topic (launch, terminate, fail to launch or terminate) or CloudWatch events - as usual CloudWatch more flexible
+- Notification to SQS or SNS (launch, terminate, fail to launch or terminate) or CloudWatch events - as usual CloudWatch more flexible
 - KEY IDEA No automatic ASG integration with CloudWatch logs - so use CloudWatch agent on EC2's WITH proper IAM role permission